JF-hearX/todo-api/Chalenges.md

 - Connecting to database using sqlx to mysql
     - using mariadb image fix the issue.  using mysql image kept erroring out when connecting with DSN
+        - this took longer to debug than would have liked.
+    - changed back to mysql after long trouble shooting.
+Port Issues

 - Change DB migration libraries
     - From golang-migrate/migrate to github.com/rubenv/sql-migrate